theirix/ptpimg-uploader/README.md

 1. Install python3 package requests (usually apt-get install python3-requests or pip3 install requests).

-2. Export your ptpimg.me API key (usually in .bashrc or .zshenv):
+2. Optionally: export your ptpimg.me API key (usually in .bashrc or .zshenv):

     export PTPIMG_API_KEY=<your hex key>

+  or use the -k / --api-key command-line switch.

 ## How to use: